**IMPORTANT** The issue with our online payment platform has been resolved. All services are now fully functional.

 Choose Ohio First Tech-Prep ScholarshipAvailable to Ohio residents majoring in selected programs.
 See application for a complete list of approved programs.
 Student must be enrolled in courses totaling at least six (6) credit hours per semester to qualify for this scholarship.

 NEW!
-2019 Summer Advantage ScholarshipThe Summer Advantage Scholarship provides a $250 or $500 scholarship to students enrolled in summer courses.
+2020 Summer Advantage ScholarshipThe Summer Advantage Scholarship provides a $250 or $500 scholarship to students enrolled in summer courses.
 Students must be in good academic standing with at least a 2.0 cumulative GPA and must have completed at least 67% of all classes attempted at Edison State.
 Scholarship may be applied toward tuition and fees only.
 Students receiving any Edison State tuition waivers are not eligible to apply.
-The amount of scholarship awarded is based on the number of credit hours enrolled in during the Summer term.
+The amount of scholarship awarded is based on the number of credit hours enrolled in during the Summer semester.
 Three (3) credit hour enrollment is eligible for a $250 award.
 Six (6) credit hour enrollment is eligible for $500.
-Application is due by May 17, 2019.
+Application is due by May 8, 2020.
 Click here for more information.

 NEW!
 2020 Shelby County Democrat Women ScholarshipThe Shelby County Democrat Woman provide a $500 scholarship to a student who is a graduate of a local Sidney and/or Shelby County school and has completed at least one (1) year at an accredited college.
 This grant will be awarded regardless of political affiliation.